-1. Reduce program costs and increase cost 2.
-Encourage assisted families to pursue 3.
-Increase housing choice for low-income efficiency economic self-sufficiency families
+- 1. Reduce program costs and increase cost efficiency - 2.
+Encourage assisted families to pursue economic self-sufficiency - 3.
+Increase housing choice for low-income families

 Roughly 2% of housing authorities across the country are designated as MTW agencies.
 The lessons learned by these agencies can and do influence national housing policy to improve housing programs and services for all households.